24fa-351/redirect-command-KshitijPingle/README.md

 # 351-redirect
-Last edited on - November 2, 2024
+Last edited on - December 3, 2024

 ## How to Use
 Run r.sh file to compile program